-Increasing influence on the decision

-1. Inform 2.
+Increasing influence on the decision 1.
+Inform 2.
 Consult 3.
 Involve 4.
 Collaborate 5.
-Empower Goal To provide information about something where the decision has already been made. community with the community feedback on ideas or projects process to ensure to progress the decision-making. and aspirations are consistently To partner with the community in each aspect of the decision including the development of options and identification of the preferred solution.
+Empower Goal To provide information about something where the decision has already been made.
+To obtain community feedback on ideas or projects to progress the decision-making.
+To work directly with the community throughout the process to ensure that concerns and aspirations are consistently understood and considered.
+To partner with the community in each aspect of the decision including the development of options and identification of the preferred solution.
 To place final decision-making in the hands of the community.
 Our approach We will keep the community informed about CN's activities, decisions made and direction.
 We will listen to and acknowledge community concerns and aspirations and provide feedback on how community input influenced the decision.
 We will work with the community to ensure that concerns and aspirations are directly reflected in the options developed and provide feedback on how community input influenced the decision.
 We will work with the community, so their advice, innovations and recommendations are included in the final decision that we make together.
 We will implement what you decide.
 Role of the community Listen Contribute Participate Partner Decide